Cyprus–Indonesia relations: History

 As an attempt to strengthen ties, Cyprus established an embassy in Jakarta in 2010 with Nicos Panayi as its first ambassador.
 However, the euro area crisis forced the closure of the embassy.
 Until October 2023, diplomatic relations were managed by the Cypriot High Commission in Canberra, Australia.

 In an effort to promote more bilateral collaboration between the two nations, Indonesian Foreign Minister Retno Marsudi and her colleague from Cyprus, Ioannis Kasoulides, held bilateral discussions on 19 September 2017.
 She said there is still a lot of opportunity for the two nations to improve their bilateral ties.
 Marsudi extended an invitation to businesspeople in Cyprus to participate in Trade Expo Indonesia, set for October 2017 in Jakarta.
 In response, Indonesia's proposal for a non-permanent membership in the UN Security Council was enthusiastically supported by the foreign minister of Cyprus, who also commended Indonesia for its diplomatic efforts to advance regional and international peace and security.

 The Virtual Diplomatic Celebration of the 75th Anniversary of Indonesia's Independence Day and the Bilateral Relations between Indonesia and Cyprus was held on 21 October 2020 by the Indonesian Embassy in Rome.

-On 23 October 2023, Mr. Nikos Panayiotou, the newly appointed ambassador of Cyprus to Indonesia, gave President Joko Widodo his credentials at a ceremony conducted at Jakarta's Merdeka Palace.
+On 23 October 2023, Nikos Panayiotou, the newly appointed ambassador of Cyprus to Indonesia, gave President Joko Widodo his credentials at a ceremony conducted at Jakarta's Merdeka Palace.
 He mentioned the reopening of the Cypriot embassy, stating that it is a concrete indication of the significance that Cyprus places on its relations with Indonesia.

+Cooperation

+On 1 November 2025, Cyprus and Indonesia decided to strengthen their economic ties, emphasizing on trade, investment, logistics, and services.
+The agreement was made during a bilateral discussion between Indonesian Deputy Foreign Minister Anis Matta and Cypriot Foreign Minister Constantinos Kombos on the margins of the Manama Dialogue in Bahrain.

+On 1 April 2026, the two countries decided to expand bilateral ties in higher education, science, technology, and research.
+Indonesian Deputy Minister Stella Christie hosted Cypriot Ambassador Nikos Panayiotou in Jakarta, where they collaboratively drafted a Memorandum of Understanding.